Are you still stuck on the Fivetran vs Alteryx question? Let us help you.

 Gartner Rating: 4.6 (296)

 Fivetran is an ELT platform that makes it easy to transfer data from multiple sources into cloud warehouses.
-It’s best known for its 700+ pre-built connectors, no-code setup, and automatic schema updates.
+The tool, a no-code/low-code setup, is best known for its 700+ plug-and-play connectors and features capabilities such as automatic schema updates.

 It is designed with enterprise needs in mind and offers advanced security features, error handling, role-based access, and compliance with major regulations, like SOC2 and GDPR.
 Analytics teams prefer Fivetran when they need simple, minimum-setup pipelines.